ElielJesusGarciaVela/ElielJesusGarciaVela/README.md

 I'm currently 18.
 Passionate about the things I enjoy, like traveling and learning new languages.
 I'm actually learning Japanese at the moment at private classes and slowly getting into Brazilian with Duolingo, 400+ day streak 🔥🔥

-I also like anime (who would've guessed), and just to name a few favourites, Fate, Bakenomogatari, Toaru would definitely be up there.
+I also like anime (who would've guessed), and just to name a few favourites, Fate, Mogatari and Toaru would definitely be up there.
 I enjoy reading manga as well tho I've found myself with little to no time for that recently which is a shame.

 ---